-The image below shows the Boring form and its associated fields.
+The image below shows the Borehole form and its associated fields.

 The Fields tab displays the standard fields and section fields (i.e., system fields) that belong to the form currently being configured.
 In this example, the fields relate to the Boring form and its associated child forms.

-While still in the Formula Builder, fields from all other forms in the template can be accessed by selecting the Aggregate Fields tab.
+While still in the Formula Builder, fields from the current form and all other forms in the template can be accessed by selecting the Aggregate Fields tab.

 A new formula can be created by typing directly into the Formula Text Editor pane or can be built by clicking on the + button in the Formula Tree View to add a formula component from the Formula Object Editor pane.
 Choose what type of formula to build by selecting the desired component tab in the Formula Object Editor pane (e.g., Functions).